electric-sql/electric/docs/integrations/deployment/supabase.md

 ### Supabase Auth

 [Supabase Auth](https://supabase.com/docs/guides/auth) is the perfect partner for authenticating users with Electric when using Supabase as your Postgres.
-It's super easy to set up: all you need to do is share the JWT key used for Supabase with Electric.
+To set up: all you need to do is share the JWT key used for Supabase with Electric.

 To find your JWT key, go to the Supabase dashboard for your project, select "Project Settings", then "API", and scroll down to the JWT settings.
 Copy the "JWT Secret" and use that as the `AUTH_JWT_KEY` for your Electric configuration as well as settings `AUTH_JWT_ALG: HS256`.